bcgov/EPIC.conditions/batch_api_calling/README.md

 **Output:**
 Folder `/condition_jsons_with_management_plans` containing updated JSONs with extracted management plan information.

 **NOTE 1: You may run into rate limits that causes the script to exit before extracting the management plan info in every file.
 Simply wait a few minutes and run the script again to have it continue where it left off.
-It will skip any JSONs that had their management plan info extracted.)**
+(It will skip any JSONs that had their management plan info extracted)**

 # Extras
 ```